Community Outreach Services (COS)

 Are services and supports based on income?
 No. Workers assess needs on a case-by-case basis and that conversation can include employment, income, shelter, expenses, mental health and wellbeing, family dynamics etc.

 Can I apply for funding multiple times?
 You are welcome to come in for support services multiple times.
 Services may or may not include financial assistance each time.
 In order to support as many people as possible, we need to work with the funds we have access to at any given time.
-Right now, we are limiting financial assistance from the Jasper Fire Caring Community Fund (JCTS funds) to one time access in 2025.
+Right now, we are limiting recovery specific financial assistance to one time access in 2025.
 If more funds become available from any source, we may be able to offer more.
 We recommend you come in and do an intake with Community or Recovery Outreach Services and continue to check in with us.

 How long does the process take from an appointment with a worker to receiving financial assistance?
 For the funds specific to recovery from the fire, it can take anywhere from 2-3 weeks.